10.9. typped.lexer¶

 -

-function) is the first actual token in the currently-set program text.
+self.token(the last one returned by thenextfunction) is the first actual token in the currently-set program text.
 Resetting the text resets this.
-This value is also set as the attributeis_first
+This value is also set as the attributeis_firston all returned tokens.
+This is useful, for example, for finding indentation levels (along withignored_before_curr).

 -